fluree/docs.flur.ee/src/content/docs/examples/supply-chain.md

 ### Create a Schema

 Our first step will be to create collections and predicates.
-We will be creating `purchaseOrder`, `organization`, `shipment`, `product`, and `event` collections, as wekk as accompanying predicates.
+We will be creating `purchaseOrder`, `organization`, `shipment`, `product`, and `event` collections, as well as accompanying predicates.

 At this point, we will not add any smart functions to the schema; that comes later according to Fluree [best practices](/docs/infrastructure/application-best-practices).